bravos2k5/ParentalControl/README.md

   - `REDIS_HOST=redis`
   - `REDIS_PORT` and `REDIS_PASSWORD` from environment.
 - `PARENTAL_CONTROL_PASSWORD_HASH` – **must** be set for successful authentication.
+- `ALLOW_ORIGINS` – controls which browser origins are allowed to make cross-origin requests to this API (CORS).

 If you need to override any Spring Boot properties, you can use `application.properties`, environment variables, or command-line arguments as usual.